Generic name: crotalidae immune f(ab)2(equine)

 - Patients with known allergies to horse protein are particularly at risk for an anaphylactic reaction.
-If signs or symptoms of anaphylaxis or hypersensitivity reactions (including urticaria, rash, tightness of the chest, wheezing, hypertension) occur, discontinue immediately and institute appropriate treatment.
+If signs or symptoms of anaphylaxis or hypersensitivity reactions (including urticaria, rash, tightness of the chest, wheezing, hypotension) occur, discontinue immediately and institute appropriate treatment.

 Transmissible Infectious Agents

 Anavip is made from equine (horse) plasma and may therefore carry a risk of transmitting infectious agents, e.g., viruses.

 Trace amounts of cresol from the manufacturing process are contained in Anavip.
 Localized reactions and generalized myalgias have been reported with the use of cresol as an injectable excipient.

 The most common adverse reactions observed in more than 2 percent (2%) of patients in the clinical trials for Anavip were: pruritus, nausea, rash, arthralgia, peripheral edema, erythema, headache, myalgia, pain in extremity, and vomiting.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 A total of 86 patients were treated with Anavip, ranging from 2 to 80 years old.
 The patient population was comprised of 60 males and 26 females.
 Patients were monitored for signs and symptoms of adverse reactions including acute hypersensitivity reactions and serum sickness.
 Follow-up interviews were conducted at 5, 8, 15 and 22 days after treatment to assess symptoms of ongoing venom effect, serum sickness, and any other adverse reactions.